kekatzmann/dsp/03-command_line.md

 > > "|"       - Pipes output from one command (on left) and to use as input for another command (on right).

 > > ls *      - Displays a list of all items in a directory, and the items in directories below.
 Only use for small directories.
+Asterik is used for 'wildcard matching'